Make sure your article looks tidy and well-presented

 Use numbered lists when counting a set of items (e.g. “the five attributes of a successful entrepreneur”) or when providing step-by-step instructions.

 Bold is used to highlight certain parts of important text in order capture the readers’ attention on that particular point.
-But never an entire article.
+But never an entire article and rarely an entire phrase or sentence.

-- Be wary of double spacing between words and letters
+- Remove double spacing between words and letters

 - Don’t change fonts to emphasise a word.
 Instead use bold or italics.

-- Minimise use of caps lock.
-Shouting is not a professional tone of voice
+- Minimise use of ALL CAPITALS.
+Shouting is not a professional tone of voice.

 Here are two articles: